zorun/kea-hook-runscript/README.md

 amount of CPU usage and a massive slowdown of Kea, because the script is run multiple times for each DHCP transaction.

-This hook works for both DHCPv4 and DHCPv6.
+This hook works for both DHCPv4 and DHCPv6, on Kea 1.1 and above.

 In the future, the hook will possibly feed the return code of the external script back into Kea.
 This would allow the external script to cancel part of Kea's normal processing